GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 // === END CONFIGURATION ===
 ```

 We've purposefully opted to use the `const` keyword for all the configuration settings.
 This is generally good practice since it ensures we cannot accidentally change the value during runtime.
-Most of the configuration options are reasonably commented and given appropriate default values, but once our application is up and running, feel free to play with these settings and see what you can do!
+Most of the configuration options are reasonably commented and use appropriate default values, but once our application is up and running, feel free to play with these settings and see what you can do!

-Our configuration is split into four main categories: Fireworks settings to adjust the behavior of the fireworks themselves, particles to adjust the behavior of explosion particles, canvas coloration to modify global behavior, and tick restrictions to adjust how frequently fireworks are launched.
+The configuration is split into four main categories: Fireworks settings to adjust the behavior of the fireworks themselves, particles to adjust the behavior of explosion particles, canvas coloration to modify global behavior, and tick restrictions to adjust how frequently fireworks are launched.

 ### Local Variables

-The next section houses all our local variables.
+The next section houses all the local variables.
 These are _not_ constants, and will be used and modified frequently throughout the entire project.
 Go ahead and add this next section to `app.js`:

 ```js
 // === LOCAL VARS ===